 When we first arrived in Ao Nang, Krabi, we initially decided to book three nights at the J Mansion Hotel with the mindset going in that we might extend for another night or two, depending on how much fun we would have.
 We had a fun and relaxing three days in Krabi, however, we decided to pack up and head for Phuket.

-It was on the night before check-out the following morning, and we opened up the Bookaway website to organise transport for the next day.
+It was on the night before check-out the following morning, and we opened up the Bookaway website to organize transport for the next day.
 Unfortunately, due to our late booking, buses and minivans weren’t available for our dates, so our only option was to book a private 3-seater car.
+We decided to go with the Andaman Taxi transfer.

 Door to door drop-off